tangalbert919/Axiro/INSTALL.md

 * requests
 * lxml

-To install them, run `python3 -m pip install -U --user <package>`.
+To install them, run `python3 -m pip install -U --user <package>`, replacing `<package>` with each of the packages listed.

-For easy install you can run `pip3 install -r requirements.txt` to install all dependencies.
+Alternatively, you can also run `pip install -r requirements.txt --user` to install all of them at once.

-If you are on Linux, you need to install libffi-dev (or libffi-devel for some distros) for installing the Discord rewrite, as one of the dependencies (PyNaCl) needs that library for voice support to work.
-You have to use your distro's package management tool for that.
+If you are on Linux, you need to install `libffi-dev` (or `libffi-devel` for some distros) for installing the Discord rewrite, as one of the dependencies (PyNaCl) needs that library for voice support to work.
+You have to use your distro's package management tool for this.

 ## API Tokens